 3.2.3.
-Fuel consumption and CO2 calculations for individual vehicles in an interpolation family
+Fuel consumption, fuel efficiency and CO2 calculations for individual vehicles in an interpolation family

 3.2.3.1.
-Fuel consumption and CO2 emissions without using the interpolation method (i.e. using vehicle H only)
+Fuel consumption, fuel efficiency and CO2 emissions without using the interpolation method (i.e. using vehicle H only)

-The CO2 value, as calculated in paragraphs 3.2.1. to 3.2.1.1.2. inclusive of this annex, and fuel consumption, as calculated according to paragraph 6. of this annex, shall be attributed to all individual vehicles in the interpolation family and the interpolation method shall not be applicable.
+The CO2 value, as calculated in paragraphs 3.2.1. to 3.2.1.1.2. inclusive of this annex, and fuel efficiency/fuel consumption, as calculated according to paragraph 6. of this annex, shall be attributed to all individual vehicles in the interpolation family and the interpolation method shall not be applicable.

 3.2.3.2.
 Fuel consumption and CO2 emissions using the interpolation method